sjauijn/alpharemote-ILCE-6400-HAOS/README.md

 - **Self-timer** — set a delay (1–60s) and fire the shutter after it counts down, same as the self-timer in the reference app
 - **Binary sensor** — Recording status

-There is no "focus mode" control (AF-S/AF-C/MF) because the camera does not expose that switch over Bluetooth — only AF-On and manual focus near/far nudges are available, and manual focus nudges require the camera/lens to already be in MF or DMF mode via the physical switch.

 ## Compatibility